krateoplatformops/frontend/docs/docs.md

 ```

 In the example above, we declared a table with a single column `name` to display all namespaces of the cluster.
-The data is fetched directly from the k8s api server
+The data is loaded directly from the k8s api server

 ### Hoes does it work?